 The Fernwood School will liaise with the provider to ensure that appropriate progression plans are being made and will, where appropriate, arrange for Futures appointments to be made.

 The Fernwood School

-The overall responsibility for oversight of Alternative Provision lies with a member of SLT, an Assistant Headteacher.
+The overall responsibility for oversight of Alternative Provision lies with the Pastoral Deputy Headteacher.

 These responsibilities include: